Why backpack to Enchanted Valley?

 I recently started experimenting with different breathing patterns when hiking.
 Typically, I have been a mouth breather when hiking because I want to get enough air.
 I’m out of breath a lot.

-But I have discovered that when I breathe in my nose and out my mouth, I get to enjoy the incredible woody smells of the forest as I hike.
-Maybe this seems silly to you, but it’s kind of a mind game you can play to pass the time, as well as more fully enjoy the environment.
+But I have discovered that when I breathe in my nose and out my mouth, I enjoy the incredible woody smells of the forest as I hike.
+Maybe this seems silly to you, but it’s a mind game you can play to pass the time and more thoroughly enjoy the environment.

 Soak your feet

-There are lots of spots where the trail crosses a bridge over a river or creek.
-Some of these crossings allow for excellent access to the water edge to soak your feet and relax for a few minutes.
+There are many spots where the trail crosses a bridge over a river or creek.
+Some of these crossings allow excellent water edge access to soak your feet and relax for a few minutes.

 Keep an eye out for wildlife

 This area is known for bear and elk sightings.
-While we didn’t see any large mammals on our visit, it is pretty common.
+While we didn’t see any large mammals on our visit, it is standard.

-We caught a glimpse of an owl in a tree as it stared back at us.
+We saw an owl in a tree as it stared back at us.

 Chat with your hiking companion